herrbert74/Vitalikes/FEEDBACK.md

     lifecycle-aware.
 * Incorrect domain modeling - `Token` including `balance`, Balance represent as a string in a domain model, hardcoded label text exposed from domain layer
-  * This has some merit, and the project is already more complex than it needs to be, but I never had separate domain and presentation classes before, and I would consider this premature optimization for this project.
+  * This has some merit, however...
+The project is already more complex than it needs to be, but I never have had separate domain and presentation classes before, and I would consider this premature optimization for this project.
 * Storage - storage is basically useless, as it's not used in offline mode, errors are still shown on UI even if we have the data, it's just treated as a source of truth - could have as well been just a cache in
   * That is not true for the top tokens call, and as I mentioned in the readme, I had no time to do that for the